Indian campaign of Alexander the Great: Battle of the Hydaspes River

 Alexander, anxious to save the life of this great and gallant soldier, sent Texile the Indian to him (to Porus).
 Texile rode up as near as he dared and requested him to stop his elephant and hear what message Alexander sent him, escape was no longer possible.
 But Texiles was an old enemy of the Indian King, and Porus turned his elephant and drove at him, to kill him with his lance; and he might indeed have killed him, if he had not spurred his horse out of the way in the nick of the time.
 Alexander, however, far from resenting this treatment of his messenger, sent a number of others, last of whom was Indian named Meroes, a man he had been told had long been Porus' friend.

 According to Plutarch this was one of Alexander's hardest battles:

 The combat then was of a more mixed kind; but maintained with such obstinacy, that it was not decided till the eighth hour of the day.

 Plutarch also wrote that the bitter fighting of the Hydaspes made Alexander's men hesitant to continue the conquest of India, considering that they would potentially face far larger armies than those of Porus if they were to cross the Ganges River.

-Porus was one of many local kings who impressed Alexander.
+Porus was one of the local kings who impressed Alexander.
 Wounded in his shoulder, standing over 2 m tall, but still on his feet, he was asked by Alexander how he wished to be treated.
 "Treat me, Alexander, the way a King treats another King", Porus responded.
 Other historians question the accuracy of this entire event, arguing that Porus would never have said those words.
-Philostratus the Elder in the Life of Apollonius of Tyana writes that in the army of Porus there was an elephant who had fought bravely against Alexander's army and Alexander dedicated it to Helios (Sun) and named it Ajax, because he thought that a so great animal deserved a great name.
+Philostratus the Elder in the Life of Apollonius of Tyana writes that in the army of Porus there was an elephant who had fought bravely against Alexander's army.
+Alexander dedicated it to Helios (Sun) and named it Ajax, because he thought that a so great animal deserved a great name.
 The elephant had gold rings around its tusks and an inscription was on them written in Greek: "Alexander the son of Zeus dedicates Ajax to Helios" (ΑΛΕΞΑΝΔΡΟΣ Ο ΔΙΟΣ ΤΟΝ ΑΙΑΝΤΑ ΤΩΙ ΗΛΙΩΙ).